Most U.S. citizens, legal residents and their dependents. Unless exempt, assume that coverage is required.

 Most people who have insurance at work will continue to be insured there.
-If your share of the premium for the insurance is more than 8% of your income in 2014 or 8.05% of your income in 2015, you’ll be able to shop for insurance in a Health Insurance Marketplace.
+If your share of the premium for the insurance is more than 8.13% of your income in 2016, you’ll be able to shop for insurance in a Health Insurance Marketplace.

 Each Marketplace will offer four plan levels.
 The lowest cost of these would be the bronze plan.